madelonhulsebos/gittables/README.md

 # GitTables
-Code for extracting, parsing and annotating tables from **GitTables** (https://gittables.github.io).
+Code for extracting, parsing and annotating tables from **GitTables** (https://gittables.github.io), a corpus of 1.7M tables extracted from GitHub.

 ## Quick links